deeplearning4j/deeplearning4j/generative-adversarial-network.md

 [GANs were introduced in a paper](https://arxiv.org/abs/1406.2661) by Ian Goodfellow and other researchers at the University of Montreal, including Yoshua Bengio, in 2014.
 Goodfellow, Bengio and Aaron Courville co-authored [a well-known deep learning textbook](http://www.deeplearningbook.org/).

+The potential is obviously huge, because GANs can learn to mimic any distribution of data.
+That is, GANs can be taught to create worlds eerily similar to our own in any domain: images, music, speech, prose.

 ## How GANs Work

 One neural network, called the generator, generates data instances while the other, the discriminator, evaluates them for authenticity; i.e. the discriminator decides whether they belong to the actual training dataset, or not.